 - cream corn

-Here’s a printable version and video of this recipe too.
+Here’s a video of how we make this Instant Pot corn pudding recipe too.

 This easy Instant Pot corn casserole recipe really is the perfect holiday side dish!

-Here are some more great Instant Pot side dishes:
+Here are some more great Instant Pot Thanksgiving recipes

 - 2 eggs

 - 1 c cheddar cheese shredded